Faculty of Medicine

 Two lectures are held every week.
 Practical lab lessons and seminars are held in alternating weeks; detailed schedules can be found under corresponding tabs.
 Dentistry students do not need to attend lectures designated as „EM”.

 Prerequisites for acknowledging the semester

-(1) Participation in the laboratory practicals is compulsory; students are obliged to sign the attendance sheets at the end of each lab lesson.
-In case of more than three absences from the labs for any reason, the semester cannnot be acknowledged and the student is not going to be allowed to sit for the semifinal exam.
-Missed practicals can be completed only in the same week with another group; certificate of participation issued by the host teacher needs to be presented by the student to his/her own teacher.
+Participation in the laboratory practicals and seminars is compulsory; students are obliged to sign the attendance sheets at the end of each lesson.
+In case of more than (i) two missed labs and a missed seminar, or (ii) a missed lab and three absences from seminars, or (iii) five missed seminars for any reason, the semester cannot be acknowledged and the student is not going to be allowed to sit for the end term exam.
+Missed practicals and/or seminars can be made up only in the same week with another group; certificate of participation issued by the host teacher has to be presented by the student to his/her own teacher.

-Only those students who have fulfilled both acknowledgement criteria, thus obtained an official electronic Neptun signature, are entitled to sit for the semifinal exam.
+Only those students whose semester is acknowledged by an official electronic Neptun signature are entitled to sit for the end term exam.

-The semifinal is an oral exam conducted by a two-member examination committee.
+The end term examination is an oral exam conducted by a two-member examination committee.